 📈 In the 6 months we focused on bringing users to the site, our posts were exposed to 10K potential users.
 39% of them registered with their Facebook account, and in that time we grew 25% month over month.

-On social networks users were using words like 'addictive', 'fantastic resource' and 'exactly what I was looking for' when talking about VillageHunt.
+On social networks moms were using words like 'addictive', 'fantastic resource' and 'exactly what I was looking for' when talking about VillageHunt.
 Two local publications, ParentMap and Seattle’s Child found VillageHunt very interesting and chose to write about it.

 Two local publications, ParentMap and Seattle’s Child found VillageHunt very interesting and chose to write about it.